 — The Callisto Protocol (@CallistoTheGame) December 3, 2022

-The developers of the game are well aware of the numerous complaints about the stuttering and Framerate loss issues and are slowly beginning to roll out updates which will undoubtedly help improve the optimization.
-Furthermore, it is advised that you let the game render the assets upon booting up the campaign for the first time as it will allow it to function properly rather than stuttering every so often in the middle of everything.
+The developers of the game are well aware of the numerous complaints about the stuttering and Framerate loss issues.
+They are slowly beginning to roll out updates, which will undoubtedly help improve the optimization.
+Furthermore, it is advised that you let the game render the assets upon booting up the campaign for the first time, as it will allow it to function properly rather than stuttering every so often in the middle of everything.

-It is expected that with the passage of time, the game will hopefully become stable enough that the various players of the game who are frustrated at the moment, can play it again without any sort of interruptions.
-It may prove useful that these updates will help ensure Callisto Protocol runs optimally at the best settings without any kind of tedious interferences such as bugs or glitches.
+It is expected that with the passage of time, the game will hopefully become stable enough that the various players of the game who are frustrated at the moment can play it again without any sort of interruptions.
+It may prove useful that these updates will help ensure the Callisto Protocol runs optimally at the best settings without any tedious interferences such as bugs or glitches.